DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-26 Matthew Feedback.md

 	- The only thing about these is that once we get the actual prop, we need to make sure it's low-poly / much less circular
 - The pillars that extend all the way to the roof are also really sick
 - I like the different variations of tables you have.
 They all seem appropriately sized and do well to fill in the space.
+- All of your hanging lighting fixtures are really good
+	- The big chandeliers that hang from the ceiling are a really nice touch.
+	- The smaller hanging lights that are placed in various areas seem like a really good idea, too.
+They give the designers an extra opportunity to add some extra lighting to the space in other ways than adding a candle or

 # Things that Can Change